Triply Robust Panel Estimators: Formal analysis

+Corollary \ref{cor:main1} guarantees identification of the target counterfactual of interest if either of the three conditions in Assumption \ref{ass:identification_conditions} hold (under the stated, possibly high dimensional factor model).

-Finally, note that it is possible to consider general estimators instead of imposing restrictions as in Assumption \ref{ass:class_estimators}.
+\begin{rem}[More general estimators] It is possible to consider general estimators instead of imposing restrictions as in Assumption \ref{ass:class_estimators}.
 This is formalized in Theorem \ref{thm:gen-identity} where we characterize the estimation error for general estimators of $\widehat{\mathbf{L}}$ (at the expense of more elaborate notation).
 With general estimators, the estimation error depends on generic properties of the estimator.
 We provide an example in Section \ref{sec:extensions} and Appendix \ref{sec:estimator_covariates}, where in addition to the low-rank factor models, we also consider additive covariates multiplying linear coefficients (without imposing restrictions on the particular choice of the linear estimator).
-We leave to future research a comprehensive analysis of arbitrary non-linear estimators.
+We leave to future research a comprehensive analysis of arbitrary non-linear estimators. \end{rem}